 Your free wedding website on Zola is practically begging for some engagement photos!
 With over 100 stunning template designs to choose from, you have literally hundreds of options when selecting your Zola wedding website, and practically every one would look 10x better personalized with some professional-quality engagement shots.
 Guests will also appreciate seeing more recent images of you and your beloved, all aglow with that engagement joy.

-Engagement photos make for great table signs at your reception.
+Wedding venues are another great place to showcase the snaps from your engagement shoot; in fact, engagement photos make for great table signs at your reception.
 Incorporate them alongside the table name or number, either in a frame or through some other creative use (like poking out of the top of a wine bottle, below).
 Another creative idea: use your engagement session to take photos at your favorite spots, then name tables after those locations and use the corresponding photos in the table signs.

 Blow up individual images of you and your partner, mount them on foam board, and voila!
 Instant photo booth props.
 Guests will love posing with the guests of honor.